mas-bandwidth/gafferongames/content/post/rotation_and_inertia_tensors.md

 <img src="/img/virtualgo/rotation-in-3d.png" alt="rotation in 3d" width="75%"/>

-How can we represent an angular mass that depends on the shape of the object and the axis of rotation?
+But how can we represent an angular mass that depends on the shape of the object and the axis of rotation?

 <h2>Inertia Tensor</h2>